 Check with your local DMV because requirements vary by state.

 For ID, you will need to bring your driver’s license, but you may also need to bring a social security card, birth certificate, or passport for alternate forms of identification.

 New applicants should expect to spend approximately $70 to cover the non-refundable test fee.

 Can I Take the CDL Written Test Before Trucking School?

 Some rookie drivers decide to study the CDL manual and get their CLP before they even begin truck driving school.
 This gives you the ability to concentrate all your attention at school on the skills test and behind-the-wheel training.

-It is not necessary to take your CDL written test before trucking school.
+It’s not necessary to take your CDL written test before trucking school.
 If you learn easily on your own, this path might appeal to you.
-If not, your instructors at trucking school should help prepare you for the written portion of the CDL test.
+If not, your instructors at trucking school will help prepare you for the written portion of the CDL test.